TV Reporter, Fact Digger, News Breaker, Problem Solver, Hard Worker, Creative Writer.

-Before that, she doubled as an Investigative Reporter and General Assingment reporter for KHQ TV, the NBC affiliate in Spokane, WA.
-She was part of the team that successfully built the station's I-Team, the Center for Investigative Action, from the ground up.
+Before that, she doubled as an investigative reporter and general assingment reporter for KHQ TV, the NBC affiliate in Spokane, WA.
+She was part of the team that successfully built the station's I-Team, the Center for Investigative Action.
 She was also part of the team that led KHQ to the highest ratings in the station's history.

-As an investigative reporter for the Center for Investigative Action at KHQ, Chelsea uncovered the trail of a crime gun, used by a convicted felon to shoot and nearly kill two Sheriff's Deputies.
-Through extensive research and public records requests, Chelsea found that the gun was stolen from a Utah Highway Patrolman.
+As an investigative reporter for the Center for Investigative Action, Chelsea uncovered the trail of a crime gun, used by a convicted felon to shoot and nearly kill two Sheriff's Deputies.

 Chelsea also relentlessly investigated and helped uncover a large-scale prostitution ring in which brothels operated under the guise of massage parlors and "spas."
 A subsequent bust by law enforcement officials led to the closure of several of the spas as well as the arrests of several spa owners.